-Hampden-Sydney is pleased to convene as a community and hold classes on campus this fall.
+Hampden-Sydney is pleased to be safely convening as a community.
 The College is taking the necessary steps to address the health and well-being of the campus community.

-Following Governor Northam’s release of the Commonwealth’s guidelines for the reopening of Virginia’s colleges and universities, Hampden-Sydney College has submitted an expansive campus reopening plan to the State Council of Higher Education for Virginia (SCHEV).
-This plan has been reviewed by the State Council of Higher Education and has been found to be compliant in containing the required components of the ‘Higher Education Reopening Guidance,’ which was developed in consultation with the Virginia Department of Health.
+Following Governor Northam’s release of the Commonwealth’s guidelines for the reopening of Virginia’s colleges and universities, Hampden-Sydney College submitted an expansive campus reopening plan to the State Council of Higher Education for Virginia (SCHEV).
+This plan was reviewed by the State Council of Higher Education and found to be compliant in containing the required components of the ‘Higher Education Reopening Guidance,’ which was developed in consultation with the Virginia Department of Health.

 Here is the short list of what we are doing to address your health and well-being: